metaplex-foundation/developer-hub/src/pages/core/plugins/delegating-and-revoking-plugins.md

 ## Making Plugin Data Immutable

-By updating your plugins authority to a `None` value will effectively make your plugin's data immutable.
+By updating your plugin's authority to a `None` value will effectively make your plugin's data immutable.

 {% callout type="warning" %}